-With 40 years experience and 25 years in business, owner Keith Rateliff and his company, Mooving Pictures, are renown in the industry of video production.
-With highly-skilled producers, writers, and editors, Mooving Pictures ensures an excellent video.
-Rateliff and his team love meeting new people, stepping inside their world, and creating a finished product that engages your targeted audience.
+With 42 years of experience and 29 years in business, owner Keith Rateliff and his company, Mooving Pictures, are renown in the industry of video production.
+With highly-skilled producers, writers, and editors, Mooving Pictures ensures client satisfaction.
+Rateliff and his team love meeting new people, stepping inside their world, and creating a finished product that engages their targeted audience.

 Why the name ‘Mooving Pictures’?

 We often get asked about the name of our company and why we chose to add an additional ‘o’ in the word ‘moving’.
 Below is a note from owner Keith Rateliff about the origin of the company’s name.

 “You may be wondering why the company is called Mooving Pictures with an additional ‘o’ in the the word.
-My grandmother was a huge inspiration for me, both professionally and personally.
+My grandmother was a huge inspiration to me, both professionally and personally.
 Despite a life of abuse, turmoil, and tragedy, she forged ahead with a positive attitude, hope based in faith, and encouraging love.

 When I was little, my mom read to me about ‘moo cows’.
 For some reason, my grandmother reminded me of a moo cow (in a very endearing way), so I coined the nickname ‘Moo’ for her.
 It stuck and everyone in the neighborhood began calling her Moo.
 When the time came to name my video production business, I wanted to honor her while also using a name that was familiar in the industry and from that thought process, ‘Mooving Pictures’ was created.”

 Let’s Work Together